enricopolanski/functional-programming/README.md

 The ultimate goal is to guarantee: **referential transparency**.

-> An expression contains "side effects" if it doesn't benefits from referential transparency
+> An expression contains "side effects" if it doesn't benefit from referential transparency

 Functions compose: